Key Metrics to evaluate Your Chatbot’s Performance

 Not all people jump with joy when talking to a chatbot for the first time; some act weird while some respond with both the emotions.
 When a user replies ‘I love you’ or ‘I hate you’ to the chatbot, it can be either be due to the inability of bot in delivering expected user experience or because they were just playing games.
 To conclude if your chatbot is working properly or not, you need to consider both the situations and take the action accordingly.

-How effectively can your chatbot work independently?
+How to evaluate chatbot performance?
 An answer to this question can be used as a performance metrics for your chatbot.
 A chatbot with higher AI (artificial intelligence) and machine learning rate will be able to provide better services to the users, can increase the engagement rate and ultimately, add value to your business.

 strategies your digital product..